iPhone 8 Rumors: Next Generation iPhone To Get Augmented Reality Technology?

 — Health2tech.Com (@Viral_EXP) February 13, 2017

 According to a recent report by Goldman Sachs analyst Simona Jankowski, there is a good chance that Apple is seriously looking to incorporate several augmented reality features on the iPhone 8.
-This is what Simona was quoted saying in a recent note;
+This is what Simona was quoted in a recent note.

 “The inclusion of 3D sensing functionality is increasingly likely, which could enable a robust augmented reality (AR) feature set that we believe will be a key differentiator for the 10-year anniversary iPhone.”

-Jankowski has also talked about Apple’s recent relationship with a 3D sensor technology company – Lumentum, which was recently reported by Fast Company.
-Notably, it is also known that Apple has been working with Lumentum for a long period of time to bring 3D-sensing technology for its iPhones.
+Jankowski has also talked about Apple’s recent relationship with a 3D sensor technology company, Lumentum, which was recently reported by Fast Company.
+Notably, it is also known that Apple has been working with Lumentum for a long period of time to bring 3D-sensing technology to its iPhones.
 While there is still no clarity on how this technology would find a practical application on the iPhone 8, it is likely that it would be used as an additional method to enhance facial recognition technology.
-There is also talk about the technology being used to endow the iPhone camera with better depth sensing ability.
-What makes Jankowski’s claims more trustworthy is the fact that Lumentum in its most recent earnings call revealed that they had shipped their ” first revenue into what we believe could be a high volume mobile device application.”
+There is also talk about the technology being used to endow the iPhone camera with a better depth sensing ability.
+What makes Jankowski’s claims more trustworthy is the fact that Lumentum, in its most recent earnings call, revealed that they had shipped their “first revenue into what we believe could be a high volume mobile device application.”

 As for augmented reality, we still do not know the extent to which augmented reality features would be used on the iOS platform.
 In its most basic form, the feature could be used to do simple things like pointing the iPhone at an object and the phone displaying interesting bits of information regarding the thing that is being pointed at.
 Basically, your phone might just get the ability to “know” what it is being pointed at.
 There are also talks about more complex applications — including the ability to identify and manipulate faces.
 We have already seen that the Android platform treading carefully as far as augmented reality goes with its initial batch of Tango-enabled smartphones (mostly from Lenovo).